jonathanlocke/jonathanlocke.github.io/published/mixins.md

         }
     }

-This is a unit test for *AttributedMixin*.
+This is the unit test for *AttributedMixin*.

 <br/><img src="https://www.state-of-the-art.org/graphics/line/line.svg" width="300"/>